rydnr/osoco-site/site/content/thoughts/understanding-bloom-filers-with-pharo.md

 PharoPDS provides a simple tool for the Bloom filter in order to allow you to explore and play with this data structure.

 The `PDSBloomFilterPlayground` allows you to create Bloom filters to play with their operations and visualize them.
-You can even run benchmarking and profiling them from the UI.
+You can even run benchmarks and profile them from the UI.

 Let's play with the playground running the following: